Generic Name: trifluridine (trye-FLURE-i-deen)

 - Use Viroptic drops with extreme caution in CHILDREN younger than 6 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Viroptic drops during pregnancy.
-It is unknown if Viroptic drops is excreted in breast milk.
+It is unknown if Viroptic drops are excreted in breast milk.
 If you are or will be breast-feeding while you are using Viroptic drops, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of Viroptic drops: